President Trump arrived in storm-ravaged areas of Florida on Thursday

-President Donald Trump arrived in Fort Myers, Florida, on Thursday, his first stop in the state he's called a "second home" since Hurricane Irma devastated the region.
+President Donald Trump touched down in Florida Thursday to highlight and praise Hurricane Irma recovery efforts in the state he's called a "second home."

+Greeting storm victims in Naples, Trump offered "100 percent" support to the people of Florida, calling them "special, special people and we love them."

+"They went through something the likes of which...nobody's ever seen before," Trump told reporters before moving on to tour Irma damage and help distribute lunches to those impacted by the storm.

 To Trump, the wall may not come in this potential deal, but he said an "understanding" about the wall in the future was paramount to getting a deal done.